A Helpful Overview of Probation Violations

-The authority to place a person on probation in Michigan is from statute.
+The authority to place a person on probation in Michigan is comes from statutory law.
 MCL 771.1 authorizes probation on all felony and misdemeanor offenses, with certain exceptions.
 Probation is considered by judges to be “a privilege, and not a right.”
 A Judge can place many conditions on a person’s probation.
-Conditions can range from drug testing, AA meetings, therapy, finishing school or keeping and/or finding employment and paying fines and costs.
+Conditions can range from drug testing, AA meetings, therapy, finishing school, or keeping and/or finding employment, and paying fines and costs.
 Conditions can be unusual as well — a local judge once ordered a man he was sentencing for operating while intoxicated to take his very supportive wife out to a nice dinner.
-If you are accused to violating the terms or conditions of your probation, i.e. something the Court orders you to do while on probation, a violation of probation will likely be filed in your case.
+If you are accused of violating the terms or conditions of your probation, i.e., something the Court orders you to do while on probation, a violation of probation will likely be filed in your case.
 If you are facing a violation of probation, do not give up hope!
 LEWIS & DICKSTEIN, P.L.L.C. can find a way to help you.

 “What happens if my probation is violated?”

-When a person’s probation is violated there are steps that need to be taken.
-First thing is there has to be notice given of the violation, and what specifically the violation is alleged to be.
-Next there has to be an opportunity to have a hearing before the Judge, and a person is entitled to be represented by an attorney.
+When a person’s probation is violated, there are steps that need to be taken.
+The first thing is there has to be notice given of the violation, and what specifically the violation is alleged to be.
+Next, there has to be an opportunity to have a hearing before the Judge, and a person is entitled to be represented by an attorney.

 If a person is found to be in violation of their probation, the Court has many sentencing options.
 It can reinstate probation, extend probation, change probation conditions, or order that the defendant be incarcerated.
 The law does allow a Court to sentence a person to the maximum jail/prison time allowed on the original charge, as if probation had never been granted.